cjteeter/cjteeter.github.io/_posts/2018-11-27-baseball-inactivity-2018-strikeouts-hits-followup.md

 	</tr>
 </table>

-This level of inactivity is an issue, not necessarily for people like me, but for the average fan and/or young person just coming to the game.
-I see how the game seems boring.
-Having the ball in play more often, with fielders chasing it, runners advancing on the bases, and runs being scored will be better for the game's entertainment value.
+The lack of hits (and balls-in-play) is an issue, not necessarily for people like me, but for the average fan and/or young person just coming to the game I see how the game seems boring.
+Having the ball in play more often, with fielders chasing it, runners advancing on the bases, and runs being scored is better for the game's entertainment value.
 As an example (of most of those things), look at this:

 <div align = 'center'><iframe src="https://streamable.com/m/2516847683" width="560" height="315" frameborder="0" allowfullscreen></iframe></div>

 That is an out, just like a strikeout is.
 But there is no doubt that it is much, much more exciting than a strikeout.
 Solid contact is made by the batter, aggressive (perhaps too much so) baserunning follows, and then a ludicrously impressive display of defense erases the batter.
-It is an out and after that play we were still looking up - - - &#124; <i>1 outs</i> in our <a href = "http://www.tangotiger.net/re24.html" target = "_blank">run expectancy tables</a>, but the path to doing so was a lot more fun than with a strikeout.
-Obviously this is an outlier example, mostly selected so that I can re-revel in the joy of watching Mookie Betts play baseball, but the point that more happens when the ball is put in play still stands.
+The end result is a leadoff out and after that play we were still looking up - - - &#124; <i>1 outs</i> in our <a href = "http://www.tangotiger.net/re24.html" target = "_blank">run expectancy tables</a>, but the path to doing so was a lot more fun than it would have been with a strikeout.
+Obviously this is an outlier example, mostly selected so that I can re-revel in the joy of watching Mookie Betts play baseball, but the point that more happens when the ball is in play stands.

-Right now baseball is missing the ball in play, and it seems like many viewers/commenters would like it to come back.
+Baseball is missing the ball in play and it seems like many viewers/commenters would like it to come back.